ggangliu/tornado-https-redis-server/README.md

 # tornado-https-redis-server
-A tornado https server with redis for study-slef
+A tornado https server with redis for self-study